-In Finland, a licence for each transport of spent nuclear fuel must be acquired from the Radiation and Nuclear Safety Authority.
-The Radiation and Nuclear Safety Authority will inspect the transportation plan, the structure of the transport cask, the qualifications of transportation personnel and the provisions made for accidents and malicious damage.
+In Finland, a licence must be acquired from the Radiation and Nuclear Safety Authority for each transport of spent nuclear fuel.
+The Radiation and Nuclear Safety Authority will inspect the transportation plan, the structure of the transport cask, the qualifications of the transportation personnel and the provisions made for accidents and malicious damage.

 Nuclear Waste Transports Elsewhere in the World

 A great deal of experience has been gained on the transportation of spent nuclear fuel.
 There are several European countries, as well as Japan, who transport spent nuclear fuel to France and the UK for reprocessing.
-Sweden has transported the spent nuclear fuel from all its nuclear power plants to the Oskarshamn interim storage facility by the sea.
+Sweden transports the spent nuclear fuel from all its nuclear power plants to the Oskarshamn interim storage facility by sea.

 There are several possible routes for road transportation from Loviisa to Olkiluoto.
 Transportation will be carried out as supervised transportation, which means that the transport will be escorted by the required security personnel, such as the police and STUK’s supervisor.